CLooG: CLooG

 First of all, it would be very kind to refer the following paper in any publication that result from the use of the CLooG software or its library, see Bas04 (a bibtex entry is provided behind the title page of this manual, along with copyright notice, and in the CLooG home http://www.CLooG.org.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details. http://www.gnu.org/copyleft/gpl.html
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details. http://www.gnu.org/licenses/lgpl-2.1.html

 4.2 Requirements

-To successfully install CLooG, the user need firstly to install PolyLib version 5.22.1 or above (default 64 bits version is satisfying as well as 32 bits or GMP multiple precision version).
+To successfully install CLooG with the PolyLib backend, the user first needs to install PolyLib version 5.22.1 or above (default 64 bits version is satisfying as well as 32 bits or GMP multiple precision version).
 Polylib can be downloaded freely at http://icps.u-strasbg.fr/PolyLib/ or http://www.irisa.fr/polylib/.
-Once downloaded and unpacked (e.g. using the `tar -zxvf polylib-5.22.1.tar.gz' command), the user can compile it by typing the following commands on the PolyLib's root directory:
+Once downloaded and unpacked (e.g. using the `tar -zxvf polylib-5.22.3.tar.gz' command), the user can compile it by typing the following commands on the PolyLib's root directory:

 The PolyLib default installation is /usr/local.
 This directory may not be inside your library path.
 To fix the problem, the user should set